JosephLaPorte/josephlaporte.github.io/_projects/2021-04-30-sample-first-project.md

 ---
 layout: default
-title: "Sample pinned project"
+title: "What Does It Mean to Have Free Will?"
 stack: "Put your stack or a short snippet here"
 pinned: true
 order: 1
-banner_image: "/assets/images/JosephLaporte.jpg"
+banner_image: "/assets/images/dunsscotus.jpg"
 ---

 <h1 style="color: #cc0000">Sample project that is pinned</h1>